Frequently Asked Questions

 NOTE: This information applies to U.S. passport holders.
 Visa requirements may vary for non-U.S. passport holders.

 Below is a summary of visa requirements for U.S. passport holders.
-You can find detailed visa application instructions for all ASA programs in our Information Library.
+You can find detailed visa application instructions for all ASA programs in our Pre-departure Information page.
 Students who overstay their visa or travel without the proper visa are subject to fines, deportation, and dismissal from the ASA program.
 ASA is not responsible for any repercussions, loss of credits, or loss of program fees resulting from overstaying your visa or failing to obtain the proper visa.

 + Will I be able to travel on my own during the program?